larsks/blog.oddbit.com-posts/2010-02-02-nfs-and-16-group-limit.md

+---
+layout: post
-Title: NFS and the 16-group limit
+title: NFS and the 16-group limit
-Date: 2010-2-2
+date: 2010-2-2
-Tags: groups,gid,nfs,fbpost
+tags: groups,gid,nfs,fbpost
+---

 I learned something new today: it appears that the underlying authorization mechanism used by NFS limits your group membership to 16 groups.
 From [http://bit.ly/cBhU8N][1]: